Korean War Legacy Project

 Food Rations and Ammunition Delivered Daily

-Lacy Bethea helped distribute food and ammunition to soldiers who landed at Incheon after the initial landing in 1950.
-Company trucks came up with their platoon guides and then Lacy Bethea would pass out only enough rations for that day.
-The suppliers would always be one day ahead, so that each soldier has 2-days worth of food.
-Ammunition was also rationed out to each regiment of soldiers.
+Lacy Bethea describes distributing food and ammunition to soldiers who landed at Incheon after the initial landing in 1950.
+He details company trucks coming up with their platoon guides and they would pass out only enough rations for that day.
+He explains suppliers would always be one day ahead, so that each soldier has two days worth of food and ammunition was also rationed out to each regiment of soldiers.

 Tags: Incheon,Food,Front lines,Living conditions,Pride,Weapons